London District Energy Infrastructure Project

 London District Energy (LDE), with its roots dating back to the establishment of a central steam heating plant in 1878, was acquired by Enwave in 2017.
 Since the acquisition, over $60 million has been invested in continuous upgrades to enhance the system’s efficiency and sustainability.

 The LDE system is a network of underground pipes used for providing centralized heating and cooling to multiple buildings in an area, such as downtown London.
-At the heart of this system is a central production facility located at Bathurst and Colborne streets, which generates thermal energy.
-This energy is then distributed to various buildings, where it's used for heating in winter and cooling in summer.
+At the heart of this system is a central production facility located at Bathurst and Colborne streets, which generates electricity and thermal energy.
+The electricity is injected into the grid and the thermal energy is distributed to various buildings, where it's used for heating in winter and cooling in summer.
 District energy systems are particularly effective in urban settings because they allow for the aggregation of thermal needs from multiple buildings, which can vary throughout the year, creating efficiencies of scale.

 LDE is undertaking a significant transition of its steam heat system in downtown London to address safety, efficiency, and reliability concerns.

-After rigorous investigations, LDE has determined that, despite regular maintenance of the system equipment, portions of the steam system will become increasingly unreliable and may pose safety concerns in the future.
-As a result, LDE notified certain customers in May 2024 that the portion of the steam system servicing their buildings would be decommissioned the following year.
+After extensive assessments, LDE has determined that sections of the steam system, despite regular maintenance, have become increasingly unreliable and could present safety concerns in the future.
+As a result, LDE notified customers that sections of the steam system servicing their buildings would be decommissioned.

-LDE has also made the difficult but necessary proactive decision to decommission additional parts of the steam network to ensure the safety and reliability of our services.
+LDE has also made the difficult but necessary proactive decision to decommission the steam network to ensure the safety and reliability of our services.
+Service to parts of the steam network within the red boundaries was terminated effective May 31, 2025.
 Service to parts of the steam network within the blue boundaries will terminate effective October 31, 2026.
-One additional customer will be disconnected effective October 31, 2027.
+Service to parts of the steam network within the yellow boundaries will terminate effective October 30, 2027.
 We will work with all impacted customers to facilitate the switch to alternative heating sources, ensuring minimal disruption.

-LDE has made the difficult but necessary decision to decommission parts of the LDE steam network that are becoming increasingly unreliable and may pose safety concerns in the future.
+LDE has made the difficult but necessary decision to decommission sections of the LDE steam network that have become increasingly unreliable and may pose safety concerns in the future.
 This decision underscores our dedication to maintaining the highest standards of safety, reliability and efficiency in our operations.

 The decommissioning process is structured carefully in an effort to minimize any inconvenience and maintain continuity of service.
 We have made sure to provide impacted customers within each respective zone with ample notice to switch to alternative heating systems before the onset of the upcoming winter seasons.